sramam/git-mods/README.md

 Typically, `git-mods --staged_ok` is a good option to include in a `precommit`-hook  and `git-mods` to include in the `prepush`-hook.

 ## Installation

+`git-mods` is best used along with [`husky`](https://www.npmjs.com/package/husky), to easily add git-hooks to your repo.
+To make it's installation easier, `husky` uses a post install script to confgure any hooks specified.
+This results in a slightly convoluted installation sequence.
+If you didn't read-the-manual the first time, just `npm install husky` a second time

 - First, add precommit/prepush hooks to the scripts section of `package.json`
 ## Usage
 In `package.json:scripts`: